"As the Father has sent me, even so, I am sending you." John 20:21

 How is The Philip Center Funded?

 The Philip Center is a non-profit, 501(c)(3) ministry.
 We depend on the generous donations of individuals and churches who care about the outreach and understand the challenges of keeping it going.
 We want you to give because you believe this ministry is strategic.
 And we want you to give out of the passion of your heart.
-You can match your own interests to The Philip Center in different ways, by starting here.
+You can match your own interests to the Philip Center's in different ways, by starting here.
 For example, you can give to a project.
 Choose from the drop down menu and select a project that sparks your passion for giving.
 Or you can give to a staff member.
 You may want your contribution to go to a particular person — full-time staff or an intern.
 Choose their name from the dropdown menu.
 You can also give to the general fund.
 You gift will be put toward all of these projects equally.
 Choose “General Fund” from the dropdown menu.